jmitchell26-netizen/Coding-group-80-/README.md

 ## NHL Player Tiers Website

-A modern, responsive web application that categorizes NHL players into 5 tiers based on their salary and career plus/minus statistics.
+A modern, responsive web application that categorizes NHL players into 5 tiers based on their points per season performance.

 ### Features

-- **5-Tier System**: Players are automatically categorized into tiers based on salary and plus/minus performance
+- **5-Tier System**: Players are automatically categorized into tiers based on current season points
 - **Interactive Player Cards**: Click on any player's name to view detailed career statistics
 - **Modern Design**: Clean, responsive interface with no purple colors as requested
 - **Real-time Data**: Fetches live player data from the official NHL Stats API